-Essay on The Fiddler of Dooney
+By W.B.YeatsEssay on The Fiddler of Dooney

-The indication of “Dooney”, “Kilvarnet”, “Mocharabuiee”, and “Sligo” enhances the concept of nationalism.
-In fact, the poem is centred on celebrating Irishness though the various images mentioned in the first as well as the second stanza.
+The indication of “Dooney”, “Kilvarnet”, “Mocharabuiee” and “Sligo” enhances the concept of nationalism.
+In fact, the poem is centred on celebrating Irishness, though the various images are mentioned in the first as well as the second stanza.
 According to Yeats, what makes Ireland stronger and stronger is the fact of naming some of its towns.
 This wise technique makes The Fiddler of Dooney an immortal poem and in return immortalizes Ireland itself.
-Shakespeare, in his Sonnet 19, protects his love from« the devouring time » through verse in «My love shall in my verse live young».Yeats’s lyric echoes this Shakespearian technique but not to immortalize his love to a woman.
-It is rather to make Ireland an ever lasting country and in the same time it is a way to protect his poetry from stagnation and keeps his art alive.
-Through his verses, Yeats immortalizes Ireland and and liberates it from any external cultural influence by celebrating locals from its core.
-Therefore, this technique becomes a way by which Yeats serves and secures his nation from the dominance of England, the industrialized country,that wants to disfigure the virginity and purity of the agrarian nature of Ireland.
+Shakespeare protects his love from« the devouring time » in «My love shall in my verse live young».Yeats’s lyric echoes this Shakespearian technique but not to immortalize his love to a woman.
+It is rather to make Ireland an ever lasting country and it is a way to protect his poetry from stagnation and keeps his art alive.
+Through his verses, Yeats immortalizes Ireland and celebrating Ireland and liberate it from any external culture by celebrating locals from its core [rephrase for clarity].
+Therefore, this technique becomes a way to which Yeats serves and secures his nation from the dominance of England, the industrialized country that wants to disfigure the virginity and purity of the agrarian nature of Ireland.

 Simplicity and plainness seem to be the key to Yeats’s aesthetics to achieve the sense of nationalism.
-The language used in this lyric is austere and more direct for Yeats to approach his themes.
+The language used in this lyric is austere and more direct to Yeats to approach his themes.
 In fact, Yeats’s nationalism is not only expressed through Irish locals and tradition but also through language which is addressed to common people who are able pretty understand it without any needed explanation.
-In addition to that, language helps Yeats in expressing this idea of nationalism in prose and this fact makes Ireland immortal.
+In addition to that, language helps Yeats in expressing this idea of nationalism in prose and this fact makes Ireland Immortal.

 This poem is a lyric on the theme of love, harmony and especially on mystical experience of the fiddler.
 Indeed, art does not only help to gather people on Earth but also in Heaven.
 Music as a part of art is the unifier in Paradise.
 The fiddler is the leading figure in Paradise as everyone cries: “Here is the fiddler of Dooney!” and they gather around him again.
 He is the first who enters Heaven since he is “cal[led] first through the gate”.
 His presence is vital because he is the source of jollity and merriment.
 He is always associated with happiness and goodness and makes Heaven a real Heaven thanks to his ability to make people dance and gather.
 In here, Yeats wants to ensure that art is the unique source of union and not religion.
-He wants us to come to the conclusion that religion separates while art unifies since Ireland is having a complex religious structure and a conflict between Catholics and Protestants.
+He wants us to come to the conclusion that religion separation while art unifies since Ireland is having a complex religion structure and a conflict between Catholics and Protestants.
 This fact does not make religion the right catalyst that serves the nation.
-Only art is able to accomplish this mission as it unifies regardless people’s differences and vices.
-This noble goal makes the fiddler a bringer of joy who is, actually, undergoing a honourable mystical experience which makes him transcend the role of a priest.
+Only art is able to accomplish this mission as it unifies regardless of people’s differences and vices.
+This noble goal makes the fiddler a bringer of join who is, actually, undergoing a honourable mystical experience which makes him transcend the role of a priest.

 The Fiddler of Dooney particularizes and does not universalize.
 It is about a particular reality which is the Irish geography.
 This subjective experience celebrates Ireland in terms of music folklore, kinship, language, tradition and landscapes.
 While writing this lyric, Yeats has a specific unifying goal in his mind that helps him to give an accurate tableau of Ireland not in its political sense but rather in a romantic and aesthetic taste.